docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-5.md

 In this lab we have a simple static HTML site for the new landing page, which will run in a Docker container with the rest of the solution.
 The [Dockerfile](v3-src/docker/homepage/Dockerfile) is extremely simple:

 ```
-FROM microsoft/iis
+FROM microsoft/iis:windowsservercore-10.0.14393.693
 COPY index.html c:/inetpub/wwwroot/index.html
 ```

 We're using the [microsoft/iis](https://hub.docker.com/r/microsoft/iis/) image, which is based on Windows Server Core, installs IIS and uses the same ServiceMonitor tool.
 The only other instruction is to copy in the `index.html` file to a known location on the image, which is the content root for the default website in IIS.

 > The integration between the web app and the new homepage component is simplified in this example.
 Dependencies for the new content (stylesheets, scripts and images) would need to be publicly accessible.
-A better approaxch would be to use a reverse proxy as the entrypoint to the app, and define the routings in the proxy.
+A better approach would be to use a reverse proxy as the entrypoint to the app, and define the routings in the proxy.

 ## Running the Version 3 App with Docker Compose

-The [compilation build script](/v3-src/ProductLaunch/build.ps1) for version 3 is unchganged, bnecause there are no new .NET projects to build.
-The [packaging build script](/v3-src/build.ps1) has an extra step to package the homepage website into a new Docker image.
-In the [docker-compose.yml]() file there's a new entry fopr the homepage service:
+The [compilation build script](v3-src/ProductLaunch/build.ps1) for version 3 is unchanged, bnecause there are no new .NET projects to build.
+The [packaging build script](v3-src/build.ps1) has an extra step to package the homepage website into a new Docker image.
+In the [docker-compose.yml](v3-src/docker-compose.yml) file there's a new entry for the homepage service:

 ```
   product-launch-homepage: